Khwarazm: In Persian literature

-Yaqut al-Hamawi, who visited Khwarezm and its capital in 1219, wrote: "I have never seen a city more wealthy and beautiful than Gurganj".
+Yaqut al-Hamawi, who visited Khwarazm and its capital in 1219, wrote: "I have never seen a city more wealthy and beautiful than Gurganj".
 The city, however, was destroyed during several invasions, in particular when the Mongol army broke the dams of the Amu Darya, which flooded the city.
 He reports that for every Mongol soldier, four inhabitants of Gurganj were killed.
 Najmeddin Kubra, the great Sufi master, was among the casualties.
 The Mongol army that devastated Gurganj was estimated to have been near 80,000 soldiers.
-The verse below refers to an early previous calamity that fell upon the region:
+The verse below refers to an earlier calamity that fell upon the region: